arpastrana/compas_cem/README.rst

 The CEM framework is a numerical form-finding approach to generate forms in static equilibrium for spatial bar structures subjected to combinations of tension-compression forces and design constraints.
 **COMPAS CEM** encapsulates the `CEM framework <https://arxiv.org/abs/2111.02607>`_ into an open-source structural design tool that enables the formulation and the solution of constrained form-finding problems in plain and simple Python code.
-As one of its extensions, **COMPAS CEM** offers native integration and data exchange with other extensions and plugins in the `COMPAS`_ ecosystem.

 Main features